BOys and girls club

-The OIM has created a Youth Outreach Project, Bridging the Gap, which brings youth and police officers together.
+The OIM has created Youth Outreach Project: Bridging the Gap, which brings youth and police officers together.
 LYRIC provides training to the youth, while the officers receive training about adolescent brain development and implicit bias.
 LYRIC and the YOP believe that with more understanding both youth and police can have safe and productive contact.

 Colorado juvenile defender coalition